The Portland Chapter of MOAA

 meets most months for dinner or brunch and to enjoy entertainment and speakers on timely topics.
 Come join us in the camaraderie.
 The chapter recently won another 5-Star recognition from the national MOAA (the best award for active chapters), making this the ninth in a row.

-The next meeting of the Portland Chapter will be a brunch on Saturday, Nov.
-5, at Hayden’s Lakefront Grill in Tualatin.
+The next meeting of the Portland Chapter will be a brunch on March 4 at Hayden’s Lakeside Grill in Tualatin.
 The brunch begins at 10 a.m. with social time starting at 9 a.m.
-Guest speaker will be Mr. Sig Unander, Professional Communicator and Community Leader, who will speak on the “WWII WASP Training Program.”
-Reservations are due by 11 a.m. on Wednesday, Nov.
-2.
+For more information, see the current newsletter on this web site.

 Reasons to Join the Portland Chapter